 You’ll feel cool all day on the river thanks to the mesh fabric on the straps and on the panel that sits on your front and back.
 Compared to fishing vests, you’ll definitely notice the difference.
 It even comes with a small backpack that you can clip onto the back panel for extra options to store tools on those long days out.

-The Umpqua Overlook fishing chest pack fly fishing bag offers more than your average basic pack without breaking the bank.
+The Umpqua Overlook fishing offers more than your average basic pack without breaking the bank.
 It does have a higher price point than other models on this list, but the premium features for fly fishing make it worth the spend.

-The Fishpond Thunderhead chest pack is ideal for those who are passionate about fly fishing and like to have all their gear handy, without it weighing them down.
+The Fishpond Thunderhead is ideal for those who are passionate about fly fishing and like to have all their gear handy, without it weighing them down.

 It’s adaptable – you can wear it together with any of the Fishpond backpacks for long days out when you need extra storage space.
 Or attach it to your boat to keep it secure out on the river, no matter what the water conditions are or what’s on the menu.
 You can even mount it on a wading belt, so versatility is a huge plus with this fly fishing pack.
 You can see that these chest packs beat fishing vests, hands down.